How to Create a Social Media Calendar in 5 steps

 Sendible's calendar allows you to:

-• Plan and tailor each post for a different platform
+• Plan and tailor each post for a different platform by using the simple centralised compose box.

 • Assign it to various team members